-With incredible Himalayan scenery, colourful festivals, and an abundance of historic monasteries and temples, Bhutan is a truly fascinating and undiscovered kingdom waiting to be explored.
+With incredible Himalayan scenery, colourful festivals, and an abundance of historic monasteries and temples, Bhutan is a truly fascinating kingdom waiting to be explored.
 From hiking across mountain trails in Thimphu, to white-water rafting down the Mo Chhu in Punakha, there are plenty of ways to explore the hidden treasures of Bhutan.

 For a country that measures wealth in happiness, the stunning landscapes, exhilarating treks and bustling traditional markets are just the start of it.